 D4L Continuing Education Credit Guidelines

-Participants who complete modules of the Design for Learning program will earn a Certificate of Completion for each module, issued by the Empire State Library Network.
+Participants who complete modules of the Design for Learning program will earn a Certificate of Completion for each module, issued jointly by WebJunction and the South Central Regional Library Council.

 Participants can earn contact hours for each module as follows*:

 - Orientation Module = 2 contact hours

 - Diversity Module = 4 contact hours

 - Community Module = 4 contact hours

 - Content Creation Module = 4 contact hours

 - Course Management Module = 2 contact hours

 - Capstone Project = 8 contact hours